VieYang/PoE2-EnhancedUserInterface/readme.md

 1. Download the latest mod version by [clicking here](https://github.com/Spherikal/PoE2-EnhancedUserInterface/releases).
 2. Extract the `PoE2-EnhancedUserInterface` folder into your `override` folder (located in `\Pillars of Eternity II\PillarsOfEternityII_Data\` directory).

-3. All done, you can now launch the game!
+That's it!
+You're all done and can now safely launch the game!

 ## Latest news:
 ### A big mod update (and a new game patch)!